anddimario/stiva/README.md

 ```

 ### Contents
 You can add contents in different table (default is `contents` that it's defined in `serverless.yaml`).
 In `config.example.js` there's an example of contents definition. `viewers` is an array of roles that specified the roles that can read the content, if `guest` role is specified, this allow not authenticated users.

-### Contents curl example
+### Contents curl example TODO rifare con apidoc
 - add content
 ```
 curl -H "Authorization: Bearer MY_TOKEN" --data '{"type":"add","contentText":"This is only a test","title":"Test post","contentType":"post"}' -H "Content-Type: application/json" http://localhost:3000/contents